-There are three types of available funding opportunities:
+There are two types of available funding opportunities:

 - 1. Proof of Concept (POC) (see section 3 for detailed information) - 2.
-Transition to Scale (TTS) (see section 4 for detailed information) - 3.
-Ecosystem Catalyst (EC) (see section 5 detailed information)
+Transition to Scale (TTS) (see section 4 for detailed information)

-Proof of Concept grants support early-stage innovations16 to test and refine bold ideas.
+Proof of Concept grants support early-stage innovations to test and refine bold ideas.
 The goal of these grants is to strengthen the pipeline of tested mental health innovations targeted at young people that are ideally developed and managed by young people themselves.